hudson155/osiris-ai/osiris-agentic/README.md

 Osiris's Agentic Framework lets you build complex agentic apps using a simple API.

 - **Agents** have a specific role/task,
-  and are equipped with instructions and tools specific to that role/task.
+  and are equipped with instructions and Tools specific to that role/task.
 - Agents live within a **Network**, which enables Agents to consult one another to complete complex tasks.